+So what is silo structure?
 Silo defines how your website should be structured (mostly in a hierarchical way).
 Silos in SEO is all about dividing your website’s content into various categories and subcategories and these groupings are known as Silos.

-A Silo structure for a website is similar to a book with table of contents.
+A Silo for a website is similar to a book with table of contents.
 All the relevant chapters are nicely organised in the form of table of contents in a book.
-Likewise, a Silo structure helps you nicely organize your website contents in a hierarchical way and makes it clear both visitors and search engines to better understand what your site is all about.
+Likewise, a Silo helps you nicely organize your website contents in a hierarchical way and makes it clear both visitors and search engines to better understand what your site is all about.

 2. How to come up with powerful Silo ideas to implement on my website?